West Virginia High School Football State Championships and playoff history: Getting started

-Separate was not equal
+Segregation

 Before Brown vs. Board of Education in 1954, high school football was segregated just like the schools.
 About 45 colored schools existed in WV.

-More than 25 black school football programs existed in West Virginia during segregation.
-In 1914, WV black leaders came together and formed what would become the West Virginia Athletic Union (WVAU), which would govern high school athletic championships in WV for the African American students.
-The WVAU ceased to exist in 1956 as only two schools remained in the organization.
+More than 25 Black school football programs existed in West Virginia during segregation.
+In 1914, WV's Black leaders came together and formed what would become the West Virginia Athletic Union (WVAU), which would govern high school athletic championships in WV for African American students.
+The WVAU ceased to exist in 1956, as only two schools remained in the organization.

 Private schools

 Prior to 1977 most private schools did not participate in the WVSSAC or its football playoff system.
 Nearly all the private schools that fielded football teams were Catholic, so the WVCHSAA was formed.
 In 1962 Catholic leadership began a championship game process for their schools.
 The West Virginia Catholic State Football Champion was crowned until the 1976 season.
 Wheeling Central Catholic joined the WVSSAC in 1970.
 By 1977 the WVCHSAA numbers were so low the organization was dissolved.